A gas explosion rocks a community and leaves one dead in Kentucky

 “Our teams are coordinating with first responders to secure the site.
 We have isolated the affected line and are working closely with emergency responders to manage the situation,” the spokesman said in a statement.

-Charlie Lynch woke up in nearby Danville to the whole sky lit up from the explosion.
+Charlie Lynch woke up in nearby Danville to the whole sky lit by the flames from the explosion.
 He said he drove 10-15 minutes before taking video, with flames and smoke visible the whole way.

-The Lincoln County Sheriff’s Office told CNN at least five homes and a garage were on fire after the explosion, but that the gas line fire has been extinguished.
+Purdy told reporters that a Lincoln County deputy was one of the first law enforcement personnel on scene.
+He “described pulling in toward the fire, feeling the heat from the fire come through his windshield,” Purdy said.

-Some residents have gone to area hospitals, the sheriff’s office said, but gave no details.
+The deputy found an elderly man walking around with a cane and a flashlight, looking for his wife.
+The deputy found her and took both of them to a hospital.